Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

+The threat model used in this paper closely matches the SAML threat model as identified by the SAML standard documents~\cite{saml_sec_privacy}.
+The only notable difference is that we are not considering denial-of-service attacks --- we feel that this is a complementary problem and not well suited for symbolic protocol analysis.

-As mentioned before, HTTPS requests and responses which are modeled by private functions and, hence, the adversary cannot construct them directly.
+Tamarin prover comes equipped with the generic Dolev-Yao~\cite{dolev_yao} adversary that completely controls the network and is able to eavesdrop and, for example, launch man-in-the-middle or replay attacks.
+However, we model HTTPS requests and responses by private functions and, hence, the generic Tamarin adversary cannot construct them directly.
 Therefore, we introduce special rules that enable the adversary to send and receive HTTPS requests and responses, acting either as a \emph{server} and as a \emph{client}.

-To participate in protocol flow, the adversary first needs to compromise some of honest agents and then he can communicate in their name with other honest agents.
-Two compromised agents are not able to communicate to each other.
-By implementing the adversary this way we enabled Tamarin built-in engine for the adversary which can create fresh facts, combine facts etc. Initialization rules that enable the adversary to pose for interaction with the protocol participants are marked with red arrows on Fig.~\ref{figure:setup}.
+As in the SAML threat model, we assume that there could be a number of \emph{dishonest colluding} participants in the protocol.
+We model these by allowing the adversary to \emph{compromise} arbitrary agents.
+When an agent is compromised, the adversary gains access to its long term keys and secrets, and act as an HTTPS server using the compromised agent's identity.

+Furthermore, the adversary can \emph{establish trust relationships} between compromised and other, honest, agents.
+Our model allows for arbitrary relationships.
+For example, an adversary can control a compromised client $C$ that has a resource registered at an honest SP $S$, and user accounts at an honest IdP $I_1$ and at a compromised IdP $I_2$.
+Meanwhile, the SP $S$ could be configured to trust both IdPs $I_1$ and $I_2$.
+Initialization rules that enable the adversary to compromise protocol participants and setup trust relationships are denoted with red arrows in Fig.~\ref{figure:setup}.